What Does a Concierge Do in an Apartment Building?

 - Is a concierge the same as a receptionist?

-Some of the duties of a concierge are the same as those of a receptionist or other front desk worker.
+Some of the duties of a concierge are the same as those of a receptionist or other front desk staff.
 However, to say that a concierge is the same as a receptionist wouldn’t be entirely correct.
-Their duties are much broader as a concierge though and focused on full customer service and providing residents with a great experience.
+Their duties are much broader as a concierge and focused on customer service and providing residents with a fantastic experience.

 - What Is the concierge fee?